This page is about Rome food myths -- and what Roman food is NOT and why it may be different from what you expect.

 Fettucine carbonara - lots of cream, and ham.
 Definitely not Roman in so many ways.
 Photo by Sun Taro - Wikimedia Commons

-- Cream in carbonara – I hear our guests saying things like, oh I don't want to eat carbonara, it's too heavy.
+Cream in carbonara – I hear visitors to Rome saying things like, oh I don't want to eat carbonara, it's too heavy.
 This is another of many Rome food myths.
 Spaghetti alla carbonara was invented in Rome (long stories about this; but suffice to say it originates from Rome.)
 The basic recipe is spaghetti (or rigatoni, yum), with guanciale (pork jowl), egg and pecorino cheese.
 So if you think you don’t want to try carbonara in Rome because it will be too “heavy”, i.e. creamy, think again.
 It is heaven on a plate and not to be missed.

 Gelato deserves its own page.